PinocchioP: Early life and career

-As he releases new music, PinocchioP has expanded his activities to include a number of collaborations and live performances.
+As Pinocchio-P releases new content each year, he expanded about his activities to include a number of collaborations and live performances.

-In 2012, he contributed the song "Gorilla ga Irunda" to the arcade game SOUND VOLTEX BOOTH.
+In 2012, he contributed the song "Gorilla ga Irunda"（ごりらがるんだ）to the arcade game SOUND VOLTEX BOOTH.
 He also participated as a Vocaloid programming support member for the Vocaloid opera THE END.

-In 2013, he provided music for the collaborative concept CD MikXperience e.p., which was released alongside the Xperia feat.
-HATSUNE MIKU smartphone.
-In 2014, he was responsible for the theme song of the Pentel i+ × Hatsune Miku collaboration and the Family Mart × Hatsune Miku Fall Campaign, where he also contributed illustrations for limited-edition merchandise.
+In 2013, he provided music for the collaborative concept CD "MikXperience e.p.", which was released alongside the "Xperia feat.
+HATSUNE MIKU" smartphone.
+In 2014, he was responsible for the theme song of the "Pentel i+ × Hatsune Miku" collaboration and the "Family Mart × Hatsune Miku Fall Campaign", where he also contributed illustrations for limited-edition merchandise.

-In 2014, he composed the theme song Hajimemashite Chikyūjin-san (Nice to Meet You, Mr. Earthling) for the Nintendo 3DS game Hatsune Miku: Project Mirai DX, which would release in 2015.
-That same year, he launched his first solo live concert as a tribute to the climax of his steadily growing live performance career, later releasing Matsuri da Hey Come On (It's Matsuri, Hey Come On!), a recording of the event.
+In 2014, he composed the theme song "Hajimemashite Chikyūjin-san" (初めまして、地球人さん；Nice to Meet You, Mr. Earthling) for the Nintendo 3DS game Hatsune Miku: Project Mirai DX, which was released in 2015.
+On that same year, he launched his first solo live concert as a tribute to the climax of his steadily growing live performance career, releasing a song called "Matsuri da Hey Come On" (祭りだHey Come On; It's Matsuri, Hey Come On!), as a recording of the event.
 His live performances are known for an innovative approach, where he layers his own live singing over Hatsune Miku's voice.

 In January 2016, he provided character illustrations for PRIUS!
 IMPOSSIBLE GIRLS, a project that anthropomorphized parts of the Toyota Prius.

-In January 2020, he launched his solo project Kudō Daihakken.
+In January 2020, he launched his solo project "Kudō Daihakken" (工藤大発見).
 Under this name, instead of using Vocaloid, he performs vocals using his own voice.